 - Create custom metrics

-- Configure new summary statistics and print them not only to stdout but also as HTML, JSON, or any text format.
+- Configure new summary statistics and print them to any text format.

 - Stream the results to one or multiple services of your choice (for example, InfluxDB or Prometheus).

 Documentation: Using metrics

-k6 comes with built-in metrics about the load generated and the system response.
+k6 comes with built-in metrics about the test load and the system response.
 Key metrics include: